kickmaniac/kickmaniac.github.io/av-knave-2e-hack-rules/alchemy/index.md

 - A full day of work per level of spell/effect
 - Necessary ingredients (see above)
 - **INT check** (DC is defined by the Referee depending on the intended effect, which normally replicates effects of  some magical spell, e.g., **DC 16 + spell level**).
 The roll to make a potion is a **secret roll**!

+Some simple potions, ointments, remedies might be created in the field with just a fire and a cauldron.
+This is left for the Referee to decide.

 ## Your Local Alchemist